 Rosalie (ochre), 2018.

 Rosalie investigates the displacement of an antique toy bear in a suburban Brisbane landscape.
 Inspired by a series of photographs, the process of taking this bear on a journey evokes the curiosity of childhood, reimagining the familiar and seeking knowledge through exploration.
 By embracing this process I am able to incorporate the abstract nature of linocut carving to reconnect with the micro worlds of my suburban environment.
-The physicality of linocut carving and depicting a narrative is strongly connected to my Torres Strait Islander heritage.
-Linocut carving is not simply used as a tool for visualizing this environment but one that elevates my curiosity and maintains my connection with my heritage and home.
+Linocut carving is not simply used as a tool for visualising this environment but one that elevates my artistic curiosity and maintains a connection with my home.

 Fragments of Ta Prohm, 2018.